US, Israel pound Iran as Trump signals willingness to talk to new leadership after Khamenei's death

 Iranian strikes extend beyond US and Israel

-The foreign ministers of Qatar, Saudi Arabia, the United Arab Emirates, Kuwait, Oman and Bahrain said Sunday that their countries retain “the legal right to respond and the right to self-defense” after Iranian strikes hit hotels, airports and other sites in multiple cities throughout the Gulf.

 In the United Arab Emirates, authorities said most Iranian missiles and drones were intercepted.
-But some either got through or fell as debris, killing three people, injuring others and causing significant damage.
+But some either got through or fell as debris, causing the deaths and significant damage.

 Bahrain and Kuwait said Iranian strikes in both countries hit civilian targets.